874bowen/874bowen/README.md

 - 📫 How to reach me **bowenivan16@gmail.com**

 - ⚡ Fun fact **I love Postgres because of the Elephant😄 and I would like to 'git'😄 it**
+- 😄 You can't chase the bag without chasing the bug

 <h3 align="left">Connect with me:</h3>
 <p align="left">